 Home Office, Office or Co-Working Space?

-A big decision for freelancers is whether they want to work from home, rent office space, or hire coworking space.
-The latter is becoming extremely popular for office-based freelancers, such as writers, marketers, graphic designers and artists, and is a great way to meet other freelancers who you might be able to work with in the future.
+A big decision for freelancers is whether they want to work from home, rent office space, or hire a coworking space.
+The latter is becoming extremely popular for office-based freelancers, such as writers, marketers, graphic designers and artists, and is a great way to meet other freelancers with who you might be able to work in the future.

 There are a number of factors that will help you decide which of these three you will want to go with.
 Firstly, there is the financial side of things.
 Working at home will cost you nothing, but if you have a lot of distractions (crying babies, barking dogs, Netflix, etc.) you might struggle to build momentum and make money.
 However, if you don’t have a great deal of money at your disposal at the beginning, hiring office space might not be an affordable option.